Michoumichmich/SYCL-Building-Blocks/README.md

 ## Prefix Scans

-### Decoupled lookback prefix scan
+### Decoupled look-back prefix scan

-Implements a modified version of the *Single-pass Parallel Prefix Scan with Decoupled Look-back* with variable stragegy: *scan-then-reduce* or *reduce-then-scan*.
+Implements a modified version of the *Single-pass Parallel Prefix Scan with Decoupled Look-back* with variable strategy: *scan-then-reduce* or *reduce-then-scan*.
 The strategy depends on the previous partition descriptors to hide latencies.
 Performs at speeds close to `memcpy` and has only *2n* memory movements.
 Forward guarantees progress required.

 ### Cooperative Prefix Scan